AtleSkaanes/Programming-notes/Javascript/Variables/Variables in JS.md

 So if you want to declare a variable that you should be able to change, then use `let`, you can still use `var`, but the modern approach is to use `let`.
 This is useful for counters, arrays that can change, and most other use cases for variables.

 Or if you want to have a variable that remains the same, and is unable to change, use `const`.
-This is useful for creating con
+This is useful for creating constant numbers, like having PI in your script.
+It is also useful for getting HTML objects